 Since MSPs offer their service to their clients in a subscription format, whether fixed or consumption-based, it is up to businesses to select the suitable pricing model that aligns with their business needs.

 MSPs offer a wide range of IT services for businesses, from management to the support and optimization process for their technological infrastructure.
-Its core offerings include managing IT systems, ensuring data security, providing disaster recovery solutions, and IT consultation services.
+The core offerings of a Managed Service Provider include managing IT systems, ensuring data security, providing disaster recovery solutions, and IT consultation services.

 Here are the core IT services offered by MSPs: